fmalina/revisions-blocl/activism/sapiens.md

 It’s unclear whether bioengineering could really resurrect the Neanderthals, but it would very likely bring down the curtain on Homo sapiens.
-Tinkering with our genes won’t necessarily kill us.
+Tinkering with our genes won't necessarily kill us.
 But we might fiddle with Homo sapiens to such an extent that we would no longer be Homo sapiens.

 Throughout history, the upper classes always claimed to be smarter, stronger and